Balajiscientist/Expense_management_system_for_hostel_students/README.md

-# Expense Management System
+# Expense Management System for Hostel Students

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+ Hostel students often struggle to manage their limited monthly budgets because they lack personalised tools for tracking daily expenses, shared costs, and upcoming dues.

+# 🎯 Objectives
+- Designed a student-friendly interface to simplify daily expense tracking
+- Enabled categorisation of personal and shared expenses
+- Integrated reminders for upcoming payments (mess, rent, etc.)
+- Developed visual dashboards for spending analysis
+- Ensured data storage and retrieval using a secure backend (e.g., MySQL)
+- Enhanced financial awareness and budgeting habits among students

 ## Project Structure

 - **frontend**: Contains the Streamlit application code.
 - **backend**: Contains the FastAPI backend server code.
-- **tests**: Contains the test cases for both frontend and backend.
+- **tests**: Contains the front and backend test cases.
 - **requirements.txt**: Lists the required Python packages.
 - **README.md**: Provides an overview and instructions for the project.

 ## Setup Instructions